ericaschwarz/ericaschwarz.github.io/vision.md

 ---

-## 1. Multiscale, Multi-Organ Growth and Remodeling for Congenital Heart Defects
+## 1. Predcting Outcomes in Congenital Heart Defect Patients through Multiscale, Multi-Organ Growth and Remodeling

 ### Background
 Computational fluid dynamics (CFD) studies of heart diseases have primarily centered around cardiovascular lesions and how they impact local hemodynamics.
 However, maladaptive outcomes of cardiovascular disease are clinically determined on a whole-body level.
 A salient example of this is are congenital heart defects such as single-ventricle physiology.
 While the primary outcome of single-ventricle physiology treatment, the Fontan procedure, is the direct impact on local hemodynamics, prominent sequelae include maladaptive remodeling of the liver, lungs, and heart that may lead to liver failure, pulmonary hypertension, and exercise intolerance.
 More recently, studies have used lumped parameter networks (LPNs) to model this whole-body flow, which includes organ-level hemodynamics, but they are not predictive of patient adaptation over time.